Keyfactor/gcp-apigee-orchestrator/readme_source.md

 #### STORE CONFIGURATION
 CONFIG ELEMENT	|DESCRIPTION
 ----------------|---------------
 Category	|The type of certificate store to be configured.
-Select category based on the display name configured above "GCP Apigee".
+Select category based on the display name configured above "Google Cloud Provider Apigee".
 Container	|This is a logical grouping of like stores.
 This configuration is optional and does not impact the functionality of the store.
 Client Machine	|The Base URL for the GCP Apigee REST Api.
 Should be apigee.googleapis.com Store Path	|This will point to the Apigee keystore that you are managing, and must be provided in the following format, where {org}, {env}, and {keystore} will be replaced with your environment-specific values organizations/{org}/environments/{env}/keystores/{keystore} .